postandcourier/infant-mortality/three-main-text.md

 “We’re serving a need,” she said, and rolls the ultrasound around Garcia’s belly.

 Garcia receives ultrasounds and other prenatal care at a free clinic for undocumented Hispanics offered through the family medicine residency program.
 She doesn't quality for the low-income Medicaid program, as do most pregnant women, because she is undocumented.

 The residents essentially provide free medical care in exchange for the experience, Evans said.

-Hanke rubs more lubricating gel over Garcia’s belly and gently moves the ultrasound back and forth.
+Hanke rubs more lubricating gel over Garcia’s belly and gently moves the ultrasound wand back and forth.
 The baby’s cellophane silhouette appears on the screen.

 This is what Garcia’s 3-year-old son Bryan came for.
 He strains to look at the ultrasound screen.
 A smile bursts across his face.
 He bounces up and down and repeatedly shouts, “See the baby!
 See the baby!
 See the baby!”

 Hanke points to the baby’s chest.
-She tells Garcia, “there’s the heart beating and there you can tell its four chambers.”
+She tells Garcia, “there’s the heart beating, and there you can tell its four chambers.”
 Bryan excitedly calls out again, “See the baby!
 See the baby!”

 The only noticeable potential problem is the baby’s head pointing up instead of down as it should be for birth.
 But Hanke tells Garcia the baby has plenty of time left in the womb to turn around.
 “We’ll keep a watch on that.”